 Finley, that at least one group of Mexican Americans were hostile and did not want them around because they are law enforcement officers.
-He cited telephone threats as one indication of the hostility, would have done under the Sgt.
-Boyd reminded the group that the officers are human and have feelings the same as
+He cited telephone threats as one indication of the hostility.
+Sgt.
+Boyd reminded the group that the officers are human and have feelings the same as other people.